rafael-raiser/portfolio_pca/README.md

 $$S= \frac{1}{N} \sum_{n=1}^N (x_n - \bar{x})(x_n - \bar{x})^{T}  $$

 Then, one must calcuulate the eigenvectors and eigenvalues of S. The largest the eigenvalue, the most representative to the whole set is the respective eigenvector.
-In other words, the eigenvector with largest eigenvalue is the principal component of the whole dataset.
+In other words, the eigenvector with largest eigenvalue is the principal component of the whole dataset ans so on.

+Figure below shows the 6 principal components (or eigenvectors with higer eigenvalues) to the galaxy-10 Dataset.

+If each image has D px² (thus their vectorial representation is D-dimensional), we chose M<D eigenvectors with decreasing eigenvalues and, then, project the original vectorized-images into this set of eigenvectors.